SciViewer/SciView/README.md

 # 6) PDF to text
-In order to transform the pdf content to text the "pdftotext" function from the poppler-utils library is used.
+In order to transform the pdf content to text ,the "pdftotext" function from the poppler-utils library is used.
 This [link](https://www.cyberciti.biz/faq/converter-pdf-files-to-text-format-command/) describes the installation of the package and an example of published usage of this tools is given in this [article](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005962)

 The following command example allows the transformation of pdf into a text file and mantaining the DOI as the name of the file itself